42–44 Sackville Street

 42–44 Sackville Street, known originally as Sackville House with originally two separate entrances, 42 and 44 Sackville Street, is a four-storey over basement Grade II listed building in Manchester, England.
-It is situated in the City Centre ward, and is delimited by Sackville Street to the East, the Rochdale Canal and Canal Street to the North, and Brazil Street to the South.
-It is adjoined on the West side by Amazon House, and faces Sackville Gardens.
+It is situated in the City Centre ward, and is delimited by Sackville Street to the east, the Rochdale Canal and Canal Street to the north, and Brazil Street to the south.
+It is adjoined on the west side by Amazon House, and faces Sackville Gardens.

 It was built during the expansion of the city, after the Rochdale Canal was opened in 1804, which it is alongside.
-Its purpose was rental by several company offices.
+Its purpose was rental as several company offices.

-It is the first Manchester 19th-century warehouse to have been converted into New York-style residential loft apartments in the 20th century.
+It is the first 19th-century warehouse in Manchester to have been converted into New York-style residential loft apartments in the 20th century.

 Style

-It was designed in 1870 by Pennington and Brigden, architects and surveyors, of Essex Chambers, 8 Essex Street, Manchester M2 (at the crossing with King Street), in a rectangular and symmetrical late Georgian style, and made of brick and sandstone.
+It was designed in 1870 by Pennington and Bridgen, architects and surveyors, of Essex Chambers, 8 Essex Street, Manchester M2 (at the crossing with King Street), in a rectangular and symmetrical late Georgian style, and made of brick and sandstone.
 Twin front doors each have a Roman head keystone, probably of Janus, the god of doorways.

 Unlike many other buildings of the time, it did not have its name or the date of construction featuring on the building itself.

-There was a goods entry on the South side and metal tracks leading into the building, where the car park entrance now is.
+There was a goods entry on the south side and metal tracks leading into the building, where the car park entrance now is.
 The ground floor had hoists for lifting and moving goods, some of which still remain.
 Goods could be brought and collected by barge on the Rochdale Canal.

-It is not known who owned the building and how funds were raised to build it.
+It is not known who owned the building or how funds were raised to build it.